alozano-77/AWS-SAA-C02-Course/README.md

 - DNS Client: Piece of software running on the OS for a device you're using.
 - Resolver: Software on your device or server which queries DNS on your behalf.
 - Zone: A part of the DNS database.
-  - This would be www.amazon.com
+  - This would be amazon.com
-  - What the data is, the substance
+  - What the data is, its substance
-- Zonefile: physical database for a zone
+- Zone file: physical database for a zone
   - How physically that data is stored
-- Nameserver: where zonefiles are hosted
+- Nameserver: where zone files are hosted

 Steps:

-Find the Nameserver which hosts a particular Zonefile.
+Find the Nameserver which hosts a particular zone file.
-Query that Nameserver for a record with that Zone.
+Query that Nameserver for a record that is in that zone file.
-It then passes the information back to the client.
+It then passes the information back to the DNS client.

 #### 1.2.12.1.
 DNS Root